danielcristho/setup-server/README.md

 # Setup Server

-BASH Script for stack installation and configure your Ubuntu
+BASH Script for stack installation and configure your Ubuntu, including Node, Yarn and etc.

 ## Requirements